sutt/py-llama-scripts/prompt-cache-1/readme.md

 [x] add write save_state to disk
     - what is r/w perf on this?
+    ->68MB with mistral_7B_Q4

-[ ] add the updating of current information
+[x] add the updating of current information
+[x] create output example for experiment 2 and 3

+[ ] add a script (not notebook) of r/w state to disk:
+    - like state-write-a.ipynb but with asserts
-[ ] full json mode
+    - this will help bisect any problems here with version / hardware [ ] full json mode
     - refactor `verbose` to streaming real-time mode
-    - add full_log class (defined in utils) which is called main helper functions
+    - add full_log class (defined in utils) which is called main helper functions [ ] refactor key names in script

 [ ] compare benchamrks of
     - 0.2.19 vs 0.2.26